 Your chimney is the most exposed masonry structure on your home.
-It sits above the roofline, taking direct hits from wind, rain, ice, and the full force of Illinois winters with zero protection from neighboring structures or overhangs.
-It also contains a flue that cycles between extreme heat (when in use) and ambient cold (the other 340 days a year), creating thermal stress that accelerates mortar and brick deterioration.
+It sits above the roofline with no protection from neighboring structures or overhangs, taking direct hits from wind, rain, ice, and the full force of Illinois winters.
+It also contains a flue that cycles between extreme heat when in use and ambient cold the other 340 days a year, creating thermal stress that accelerates mortar and brick deterioration faster than any wall on your house.

 Despite all this exposure, most homeowners never look at their chimney until something goes visibly wrong.
 By then, a $400 repair has often become a $4,000 problem.
-Here are five signs that your chimney needs professional attention now - not next season, not when you get around to it.
+Here are five signs your chimney needs professional attention now, not next season.

 Sign 1: Crumbling or Missing Mortar Joints